 Accumulated Contributions: The total contributions made by the member.

-Administrative Rules: Official rules adopted by JRS that identify the meaning of JRS benefit provisions.
+Administrative Rules: Official rules adopted by GARS that identify the meaning of GARS benefit provisions.

 Annuity: Monthly benefit payable to a retiree or survivor.

-Annuitant: Any retired member or survivor receiving a JRS benefit.
+Annuitant: Any retired member or survivor receiving a GARS benefit.

-Annual Pension Increase (Tier 1): A 3% pension increase on January 1 following the first full year of retirement.
+Annual Pension Increase (Tier 1): A 3% pension increase on January 1 or July 1 whenever occurs first following the first full year of retirement and age 60.
 These annual increases are compounded on the previous year’s annuity.
 Pension increases are not limited to the 85% maximum.

-Annual Pension Increase (Tier 2): At age 67 or over, you will receive a pension increase of 3% or the full increase in the Consumer Price Index-Urban Consumers (CPI-U) on January 1 following your first full year of retirement.
+Annual Pension Increase (Tier 2): At age 67 or over, you will receive a pension increase of 3% or the full increase in the Consumer Price Index on January 1 or July 1 following your first full year of retirement.
 The annual increase is compounded on your previous year's annuity.
 Pension increases are not limited to the maximum retirement benefit.

-Credited Service: The total service credited to a judge's account.
+Credited Service: The total service credited to a member's account.

 Final Compensation Tier 2: Final average salary is the average of the 96 highest consecutive months of service within the last 120 months of service.
 The maximum retirement benefit is 60% of your final average salary.

-Optional Service Credit: Time served while not a member of JRS that can be purchased for additional service.
+Optional Service Credit: Time served while not a member of GARS that can be purchased for additional service.

 Pension: Monthly benefit paid to a retiree for life.

-Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing JRS and its members certain tax advantages.
+Qualified Plan: A retirement plan qualified under the Internal Revenue Code allowing GARS and its members certain tax advantages.

 QILDRO: The Qualified Illinois Domestic Relations Order (QILDRO) allows for the division of a retirement benefit or a refund of contributions due to divorce.

-Qualified Survivor: A spouse or child designated by statute to receive a monthly annuity upon the death of the member.
+Qualified Survivor: A spouse, child, or dependent parent designated by statute to receive a monthly annuity upon the death of the member.

 Reciprocal Retirement Systems: There are thirteen Illinois public retirement systems participating in the Retirement Systems' Reciprocal Act.

-Rollover: Postponing taxation of distributions by transferring the payment to another qualified plan or an individual retirement account (IRA).
+Rollover: Postponing taxation of distributions by "rolling-over" the payment to another plan, or to an Individual Retirement Account (IRA).

-Service Credit: Time served with JRS.
-Service credit is part of the equation used to calculate JRS benefits.
+Service Credit: Time served with GARS.
+Service credit is part of the equation used to calculate GARSbenefits.

-Survivor Annuity: A monthly benefit payable upon the death of a judge to a qualified survivor.
+Survivor Annuity: A monthly benefit payable upon the death of a Legislator or Constitutional Officer, to a qualified survivor.

-Tax-Deferred: Contributions made by a judge that are not taxed until a benefit is paid.
+Tax-Deferred: Contributions made by a Legislator or Constitutional Officer, that are not taxed until a benefit is paid.

 TDD: Telecommunication Device for the Deaf.
 A means for our disabled members to communicate with our office.

-Term of Office: Length of time elected or appointed for that particular judgeship.
+Term of Office: Length of time elected for that particular office.

-Tier 1: A member of the Judges' Retirement System who first became a judge prior to January 1, 2011.
+Tier 1: A member of the General Assembly Retirement System who was first elected or appointed prior to January 1, 2011.

-Tier 2: A member of the Judges' Retirement System who first became a judge on or after January 1, 2011.
+Tier 2: A member of the General Assembly Retirement System who was first elected or appointed on or after January 1, 2011.

 W-4P Form: This form is used to designate federal income tax withholding.

-Withdrawal: Severance of employment of a judge by resignation or dismissal.
+Withdrawal: Severance of employment of a Legislator or Constitutional Officer by resignation or dismissal.